mertcaliskan01/crudapp-nodejs-mongodb-todo-api/README.md

 401 - Unauthorized, unauthenticated
 403 - Forbidden The client does not have access rights to the content 409 - Conflict This response is sent when a request conflicts with the current state of the server.
+500 - The server has encountered a situation it does not know how to handle.